-Hello Atwater Village CA!
+Hello Atwater Village, California

 Quieter than its more trendy Eastside of Los Angeles neighborhoods, Atwater Village truly has a close village feel and individuals are just as warm and welcoming.

 Typical neighborhood boundaries are the Ventura Freeway on the north, San Fernando Road on the east, and the Los Angeles River on the south and west.
 Aspects of Forest Lawn Cemetery and the Glendale Fwy are also included.
-Atwater Village is flat and exceedingly bicycle friendly.
+Atwater Village is flat and exceedingly bicycle-friendly.

 Atwater Village Community

-Additionally, you’ll also find hipsters perusing the vinyl selection at Jacknife Records and couples with strollers enjoying an afternoon coffee Al Fresco.
+Additionally, you’ll also find hipsters perusing the vinyl selection at Jacknife Records and couples with strollers enjoying an afternoon coffee at Al Fresco.

 Atwater Village Art and Shopping

-The main thoroughfares of Atwater Village are also the central commercial corridors, Glendale and Los Feliz Boulevards.
-Glendale Boulevard is where you’ll discover local vendors and coffee shops, foodie spots and yoga studios.
-A mini scale pedestrian-centric corridor, the stretch is dense with shops to keep you busy the entire day through.
+The main thoroughfares of Atwater Village are also the central commercial corridors, Glendale, and Los Feliz Boulevards.
+Glendale Boulevard is where you’ll discover local vendors and coffee shops, foodie spots, and yoga studios.
+A mini-scale pedestrian-centric corridor, the stretch is dense with shops to keep you busy the entire day through.

-The stretch is as eclectic as the individuals…go over to Velvet Threads for one of a kind vintage, Pampered Birds for exotic sights, Grain for home furnishings, or 55 Wine Degree for a bottle of reserve cabernet – now we’re talking!
+The stretch is as eclectic as the individuals…go over to Velvet Threads for one-of-a-kind vintage, Pampered Birds for exotic sights, Grain for home furnishings, or 55 Wine Degree for a bottle of reserve cabernet – now we’re talking!

-Atwater Village Architecture and Atwater Village Real Estate
+Atwater Village Architecture and Real Estate

-A large percentage of the homes in Atwater Village have never been turn down, resulting in the neighborhood having one of the largest numbers of structures created before 1939 in Los Angeles County.
+A large percentage of the homes in Atwater Village have never been turn-down, resulting in the neighborhood having one of the largest numbers of structures created before 1939 in Los Angeles County.

 Developed during the time of the “fantasy bungalows”, as well as the result of being so close to movie studios, the neighborhood of Atwater Village has a variety of architecturally exotic, such as those created by Barbey Kenoffel on the 3600 block of Brunswick, to the much plainer Cap Code houses dispersed throughout the community, to the Spanish Colonial Revival houses along Glenfeliz.

-All, however, were within the fantasy American dream home of comfort, attractive, affordable, single family, detached housing for working and middle-class Americans.
+All, however, were within the fantasy American dream home of comfort, attractive, affordable, single-family, detached housing for working and middle-class Americans.

 In today’s day and age, the scale of Atwater Village Real Estate remains quaint and mostly single-story with bungalows mixed in with more modern redos.
 Residents take pride in their manicured lawns.